6: Blind Faith

 That was a mistake.

-The ursaluna snapped her head around and snarled.
-Faster than he would've believed, she dropped to all fours and rushed them.
-Stirring up snow in her wake, she shouldered through the bushes and hurtled toward them with her mouth open in a roar.
+The ursaluna snapped her head toward Chris and snarled.
+Faster than he would’ve believed, she dropped to all fours and rushed them.
+She shouldered through the bushes, stirring up snow in her wake, and hurtled toward them with her mouth open in a roar.

 If he was fast—